Rectilinear Research Corporation

 The company launched its first model, the Rectilinear III, in 1966.
-The early versions were designed by Arnold Schwartz and later by James Bongiorno (who also designed the Rectilinear X model).

-The first known independent notice for the "III" is a retailer advertisement dated 12/4/1966.
-This model, as did many later Rectilinear models, received many positive reviews by audio journalists in major audio magazines, including Stereo Review, Popular Electronics, Buyer's Guide Magazine, and Stereo & Hi-Fi Times.
+This model, received positive reviews by audio journalists, including Stereo Review, Popular Electronics, Buyer's Guide Magazine, and Stereo & Hi-Fi Times.
 Three of the company's print advertisements were illustrated by the artist Rick Meyerowitz and ran in publications such as Rolling Stone, National Lampoon, and others in 1973 and 1974.

 Although formally this model always carried the name "III", it was colloquially often nicknamed the "Highboy" following the launch of the "III Lowboy" (around 1970) in order not to confuse the two models.
 Both the III "Highboy" and III Lowboy are pictured here.

 By 1971, Rectilinear had expanded its product range to include the following speaker models (MSRP prices per speaker):